brown9804/ML_Introduction/README.md

 # Machine Learning Introduction

-Learning Machine Learning concepts and design simple algorithms using Matlab, Octave, Python, NumPy and R
+Learning Machine Learning concepts and design simple algorithms using Matlab, Octave, Python, NumPy and, R

 ## Dependecies
 - Install Matlab or use Matlab online